How to Cover a Wall With Fabric

 Hanging the fabric takes patience, but it is not difficult.
 While the starch is still damp, apply the strips of fabric, one at a time, beginning in one corner and moving across the room.
-Have a helper stand back from the wall to ensure the pattern remains properly aligned and that they match at the edges.
+Have a helper stand back from the wall to ensure the pattern remains properly aligned and that it matches at the edges.
 The fabric should overlap the side corner and the baseboard and ceiling by 1 to 2 inches.
 At the seams, overlap the fabric strips by about 1/2 inch.

 If necessary, use thumbtacks to secure the strips of fabric at the top.
 Use a wallpaper smoothing tool to flatten the fabric against the wall.